akleroy/z0mgs/README.md

 # z0mgs
-z=0 multiwavelength galaxy survey work
+z=0 multiwavelength galaxy synthesis

+This directory holds the code associated with IR and UV imaging.

+The rough procedure: